maryannxy/sdk-android/README.md

 int getMissedPulsesForOutOfRange();
 ```

-Returns missed pulses while device is out of range.
+Returns the number of missed pulses currently set to declare a device out of range.

 ##### Example